Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/exit_lists_start_here/_index.md

 ---
 title: "About exit  lists"
 linkTitle: "Exit list"
 weight: 290
----An exit list is an optional component supplied with certain Transfer CFT products.
+--- An exit list is an optional component supplied with certain Transfer CFT products.
 The Exit list is a file exit designed to allow remote partners to consult the {{< TransferCFT/axwayvariablesComponentShortName  >}} server's catalog.
 The {{< TransferCFT/axwayvariablesComponentShortName  >}}
 Exit list is an EXIT used for consulting the catalog.